 Nonqualified deferred compensation plans.
-Section 409A, added by the American Jobs Creation Act of 2004, provides that all amounts deferred under a nonqualified deferred compensation (NQDC) plan for all taxable years are currently includible in gross income unless certain requirements are satisfied.
+Section 409A, added by the American Jobs Creation Act of 2004, provides that all amounts deferred under a nonqualified deferred compensation (NQDC) plan for all taxable years are includible in gross income unless certain requirements are satisfied.
 See Nonqualified deferred compensation plans on page 7.

 Online filing of Forms W-2 and W-3.
-File Forms W-2 and W-3 electronically by visiting SSA's Employer Reporting Instructions and Information website at www.socialsecurity. gov/employer, selecting "Electronically File Your W-2s," and logging into "Business Services Online (BSO)."
-SSA's "Create Forms W-2 Online" option allows you to create "fill-in" versions of Forms W-2 for filing with the SSA and to print out copies of the forms for filing with state or local governments, distribution to your employees, and for your records.
-Form W-3 will be created for you based on your Forms W-2.
-Also see Online wage reporting on page 2.
+You may file Forms W-2 and W-3 electronically by visiting SSA's website at www.socialsecurity.gov/employer, and selecting "Business Services Online (BSO)."
+Once registered, you can upload electronic wage files or use SSA's "Create Forms W-2 Online" to send electronic information to Social Security.
+W-2 Online allows you to create "fill-in" versions of Forms W-2 for filing with the SSA and to print out copies of the forms for filing with state or local governments, distribution to your employees, and for your records.
+Form W-3 will be calculated for you based on your Forms W-2.
+For more information, see Online wage reporting on page 2.